Politics

 Political Economy Analysis: The Adriatic-Ionian Highway

-analyses 16 Jul 2025
+Analyses 16 Jul 2025

 The Adriatic-Ionian Highway represents far more than a 1,550-kilometer infrastructure project—it is a decisive geopolitical instrument for securing permanent EU control over the Mediterranean coastline.
 By connecting current EU members with prospective new members Montenegro and Albania, who are targeting accession by 2028 and 2030 respectively, the highway will create an unbroken chain of European-controlled infrastructure from Italy to Greece.
 This strategic corridor will permanently block Russian and Serbian ambitions to expand their influence to Mediterranean sea ports, fortifying EU dominance over one of the worlds most contested waterways.
 As Montenegros Adriatic coastline emerges as a prize for competing geopolitical interests, the highways completion before full EU membership will ensure seamless integration while eliminating any future threats to European strategic control of this vital maritime gateway.